CollectionBuilder/collectionbuilder-csv/docs/item_pages.md

 - `audio`: Uses `<audio>` element to embed audio file from object_location as src.
 - `record`: metadata only record.
 - `item`: generic fallback item page, displays image or icon depending on "image_thumb"
+- `compound`: a record for a object that includes multiple file instances that are described/managed separately in the metadata.
+Compound objects use their own set of conventions, see "docs/compound_objects.md" for details.

 ## Item Page Components